 - high blood pressure

 - and electrical instability and function of the heart.

 The foods you choose can make these factors better, or worse.

 Which foods are heart healthy and which aren’t?
-Healthy Eating for a Healthy Heart, a newly revised Special Health Report from Harvard Health Publications, details a heart-healthy eating plan that you can follow for the rest of your life—while still enjoying the foods you eat.
+Healthy Eating for a Healthy Heart, a newly revised Special Health Report from Harvard Health Publishing, details a heart-healthy eating plan that you can follow for the rest of your life—while still enjoying the foods you eat.
 The report is based in part on a comprehensive review article on the subject of nutrition and heart disease that was published in the journal Circulation.
 This review presented scientific evidence on the effects selected foods have on the heart.

 Some of the best choices include fish, vegetables, and whole grains.
 To see a more complete list, check out this chart.